Welcome to TheatreBooks

 Howard Schatz

 In Character is a landmark project for acclaimed author Howard Schatz.
 In it he has directed and photographed a host of today's finest thespians acting out a variety of scenarios.
 Characters might include an evil crime boss, an eight-year-old girl triumphing at a spelling bee, a gambler at the track, a businessman on the prowl, a teenage girl flirting, or a coach imploring his players to play harder and win.
 The ravishing images are paired with insightful comments which reveal the actors' views on the creative process, developing a character, and their own personal experiences.
+Large format.
 Hardcover, 264 pp. $67.00.

 Year of the KingYear of the King